 Transfer students are required to fulfill all course requirements of Hampshire’s Division I, II, and III.
 Transfer course work completed prior to enrollment at Hampshire may be used to satisfy some of Hampshire’s graduation requirements.
 To be considered for transfer status, students must have been enrolled at a regionally accredited college or university on a full- or part-time basis and have completed at least 15 transferable semester credits or 23 quarter credits in a variety of academic (liberal arts and sciences) disciplines post-high school graduation prior to enrollment at Hampshire.
 Courses must be comparable in academic demands and disciplines to those offered at Hampshire, be graded C or better and not be recorded as high school credit.
 Students who have completed fewer than 15 semester credits or 23 quarter credits of college work will be considered first-year entrants and should refer to the description of the first-year program for more information.
 Hampshire College will transfer courses completed during high school dual-enrollment programs only if the student’s transfer institution has awarded them credit.
 Hampshire will also transfer Advanced Placement Program (AP) exams scores of 4 or higher and International Baccalaureate (IB) higher level exams scores of 5 or higher for up to four Division I elective requirements.

-When students have completed all seven courses to fulfill Division I requirements (all grades and evaluations received), they discuss with their advisor their selection of courses to complete Division I, and CASA staff certify the selection.
-The courses may be from a student's previous institutions, Hampshire/Five-College courses, or a combination of both.
+Once it is determined that students have completed all eight courses to fulfill Division I requirements (all grades and evaluations received), Central Records certifies the completion of the Division I. The courses may be from a student's previous institutions, Hampshire/Five-College courses, or a combination of both.
 Transfer students do not complete Division I portfolios or submit Division I retrospective essays.
 They also are not required to complete the CEL-1 requirement but must complete the CEL-2 requirement during Division II.

 Like all Hampshire College students, transfer students negotiate a plan of study for Division II with their advisor.
 Transfer courses not used for the completion of Division I are eligible for inclusion in Division II with approval of the student’s Division II committee.
 Please see the section concerning requirements and procedures for filing Division II.
 When determining whether a student's Division II is ready to be passed, the faculty committee takes into consideration: whether the student has met the goals set out in the contract; the number and type of courses and other learning activities in the portfolio and whether they form a comprehensive body of work; the student’s proficiency with writing and other modes of expression and presentation; and the student’s readiness, in terms of requisite knowledge and skills, to embark on the proposed Division III project.
 The completion date of Division II will be determined by the student’s faculty committee.